 Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are available to be issued.
 The University recognizes in its financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statements of financial position, including the estimates inherent in the process of preparing the financial statements.
-The University's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statements of financial position date and before the financial statements are available to be issued.
-The University has evaluated subsequent events through November 24, 2020, the date the financial statements were available to be issued.
+The University's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statements of financial position, but arose after the statements of financial position date and before the financial statements are available to be issued.
+The University has evaluated subsequent events through November 23, 2021, the date the financial statements were available to be issued.